Pregnancy Exercises For a Fit Pregnancy

 Walking

-Walking is a good exercise since it gives you a good workout at a level you can manage.
-It also helps increase circulation and aligns the pelvis.
-My midwife recommended that I walk for at least half an hour a day and I found I actually felt best when I was able to walk for about an hour.
+It sounds so simple, but walking really has some impressive benefits.
+Walking helps increase circulation and aligns the pelvis.
+My midwife recommended I walk for at least half an hour a day.
+I found I actually felt best when I was able to walk for about an hour.

 Swimming